An unproductive team equals disgruntled customers – it is as simple as that.

 The market is saturated with various instruments designed to help customer support teams organize and streamline the workload.
 Time tracking, task management, customer portal, CRMs, IMs, call management – the list goes on and on.
 You don’t need to have all of them, though – just pick a few with good integration capabilities and essential features for your line of work, and you’re good to go!

 Collaboration tools are used to tie multiple teams together and make everyday work neatly organized and more convenient.
-There is more to it than task management tools such as Slack and Trello – here are some unsung heroes of productive customer support teams that really make a difference.
+There is more to it than task management tools such as Trello and Slack – here are some unsung heroes of productive customer support teams that really make a difference.
 This set of software tools will improve the performance of your customer support team and clear the way for effective teamwork.

 Ringblaze is an all-in-one, outstanding phone system made to optimize the collaboration within sales and customer support teams.
 It only takes 15 minutes to set it up without additional mobile and desktop apps, and you instantly have access to many features – some of which include: